Fmstrat/gam/README.md

 # GitHub Application Manager
-A linux tool to search and install applications from GitHub.
+A linux tool similar to `apt` and `yum` that is used to search for and install applications from GitHub.
 Works on many different application types that are stored in repos as releases, including:
 - deb
 - rpm
 - AppImage